 By 1987 I had begun branching out and taking some risks in my musical tastes.
-I was in college – that’s what you’re supposed to do.
-Some experiments didn’t work out – I still kick myself for having wasted money on X’s See How We Are and Concrete Blonde’s self-titled debut.
-But when Jeff Whatley introduced me to 10,000 Maniacs’ In My Tribe – I realized that taking chances sometimes yielded pleasant rewards.
+I was in college — that’s what you’re supposed to do.
+Some experiments didn’t work out — I still kick myself for having wasted money on X’s See How We Are and Concrete Blonde’s self-titled debut.
+But when Jeff Whatley introduced me to 10,000 Maniacs’ In My Tribe, I realized that taking chances sometimes yielded pleasant rewards.

 - “What’s the Matter Here?”, the opening song, was a merry jaunt, until you realized that Merchant was singing about an abused child. (“Answer me and take your time / What could be the awful crime he could do at such young an age?”)

 - “Gun Shy,” another upbeat tune, told the tale of a young woman seeing her lover off to war. (“I always knew that you would take yourself far from home / As soon as, as far as you could go”)